n3nx/template/.github/merge_request_templates/MR.md

 ---
-name: Pull Request
+name: Merge Request
 about: Propose changes to the project

 ---

-### Pull Request Description
+### Merge Request Description

 **Summary:**
-Briefly describe the changes introduced by this pull request.
+Briefly describe the changes introduced by this merge request.

 **Related Issue:**
 Closes #[issue number]